 9. Install Granite Counters in the Kitchen

-Krystyn Elek, Realtor & Sales Associate, Unlimited Sotheby’s International Realty
+Krystyn Elek, Real Estate Agent & Sales Associate, Unlimited Sotheby’s International Realty

 An easy renovation project with huge ROI potential for a rental unit is to install granite counters in the kitchen.
 Not only do they give the impression to prospective tenants that the unit has been fully renovated, granite countertops also will last longer than a laminate.
 This means it won’t easily get worn out and can save you money in the long run.